-3. To design a flow chart and completx food diagram.
+3. To design a flow chart and complete a food diagram.

-4. To showcase our habitat knowledge to parents in a science fair exhabition.
+4. To showcase our habitat knowledge to parents in a science fair exhibition.

 In literacy we have chosen a picture of a habitat (forest) we like and have started to plan a story for this.
 The story can be based on true events or could involve elements of imagination (I.E Talking animals).
 So far we have just started to plan our ideas, however there are going to be some cracking stories.

 In Maths we have been focusing on place value.
-This is an important aspect of understaing the subject Maths as a whole.
+This is an important aspect of understanding the subject of Maths as a whole.
 We are now able to order and round numbers up to 1 million confidently, read and write Roman numerals up to 9000 and work with negative numbers.
-I'm excited to move onto our next block: Operations.
+I am excited to move onto our next block: Operations.

 During this term in topic we will be creating a presentation on a habitat.
 This will be done in small groups and the children can choose how to present it.
 This may be done on a poster, magazine, PowerPoint or a built model.
 The idea is to allow the children the freedom to research and create however they wish.